Robin and I arrived at the Royal Gorge Park and parked the car.

 The Santa Fe station in Canon City built in 1914.

 One last view of Canon City.
-We next drove to Pueblo and went to the Pueblo Railroad Museum.
+We next drove to Pueblo and the Pueblo Railway Museum.

 Santa Fe 4-8-4 2912, built by Baldwin in 1929.
 This was one of the last Santa Fe 4-8-4s shopped at the company's Albuquerque Shops before they were closed in March 1954.
 The locomotive hauled the last Santa Fe steam freight into Clovis, New Mexico from Slaton, New Mexico on the morning of August 4, 1954.